-Steve McQueen's fence jump in The Great Escape, 1963
+1. Steve McQueen fence jump in The Great Escape, 1963

 The Great Escape is a Christmas classic and provides heart-stopping moment after moment.
 Arguably the greatest of all is Steve McQueen’s epic fence jump.
 During the climactic motorcycle chase, director John Sturgess let McQueen play one of the chasing German soldiers — meaning he was sort of chasing himself.
 While McQueen did most of the motorcycle scenes himself, it was actually friend Bud Edkins who performed the famous stunt.

-Top Gun was the highest grossing film of 1986, pulling in $177 million at the box office.
+Top Gun was the highest-grossing film of 1986, pulling in $177 million at the box office.
 With the hotly anticipated sequel Top Gun: Maverick in the wings and expected for release in 2020, there’s already talk of Maverick’s new bike.
-In the latest instalment of the Top Gun series, we’ll see Tom Cruise on a Kawasaki, as expected.
+In the latest installment of the Top Gun series, we’ll see Tom Cruise on a Kawasaki, as expected.
 However, this time it’ll be the supercharged H2R rather than the DPZ900 cult classic from the original.